EmmanuelPat6/Robotics_Lab_Homework_4/README.md

    ros2 run rl_fra2mo_description follow_waypoints.py
    ```
     ⚠️⚠️⚠️ By default the `Initial Position` of the Robot in Gazebo is the `Origin`.
 It is possible, according to the Homework specification, to change it in the file `gazebo_fra2mo.launch.py` at `line 60` in `position = [-3.0, 3.5, 0.100, -1.57]`
     (by default it is `position = [0.0, 0.0, 0.100, 0.0]`).
+When you change the Initial Position do a `colcon build`.
 In this case, this `5.` instruction must be different⚠️⚠️⚠️
    ```shell
    ros2 run rl_fra2mo_description follow_waypoints_no_origin.py
    ```

 ### Map the Environment 🔃🛰️
 The instructions are mostly the same as before.
-In this case, only the `Initial Position` in the `Origin` will be considered (so, if you change in the previous point the position in `gazebo_fra2mo.launch.py`, let's modify it again in `position = [0.0, 0.0, 0.100, 0.0]` by default)
+In this case, only the `Initial Position` in the `Origin` will be considered (so, if you change in the previous point the position in `gazebo_fra2mo.launch.py`, let's modify it again in `position = [0.0, 0.0, 0.100, 0.0]` by default and do a `colcon build`)

 1. 🤖🤖 An instruction to spawn the robot in Gazebo
     ```shell